Soumyadeep65/shield-sleep-score/README.md

-# SHIELD Longevity Module
+# SHIELD Longevity Platform

 ## Overview
-A full-stack application to calculate and visualize a SHIELD Sleep Score and biological age delta, with actionable alerts and suggestions.
-Built with Python FastAPI (backend) and React (frontend).
+SHIELD is a full-stack longevity analytics platform with a FastAPI backend and a React frontend.
+It provides sleep scoring, lab report extraction, actionable suggestions (via OpenAI), and a professional, investor-ready UI.

 ---

 ## Architecture
 - **Backend:** Python FastAPI REST API
-  - Endpoint: `/api/sleep-score`
+  - Endpoint: `/api/sleep-score` (modular, extensible metric config)
+  - Endpoint: `/api/lab-upload` (simulated secure lab report upload)
-  - Handles scoring logic, input validation, and CORS
+  - Handles scoring logic, input validation, CORS, and error handling
 - **Frontend:** React (TypeScript, PWA-ready)
-  - Dashboard widget for user input, score display, alerts, and suggestions
+  - Dashboard widget for user input, score display, alerts, suggestions, and biomarker upload
   - Fetches data from backend API
+  - Professional, responsive, and visually impressive UI

 ---

 ## Assumptions
-- The scoring rules are as described in the prompt
+- The scoring rules and weights are as described in the prompt and scientific literature
 - No authentication is required for this demo
 - The backend and frontend run on localhost (default ports: 8000 for API, 3000 for frontend)
 - Suggestions for alerts are static and mapped in the frontend